jabolopes/bapel/README.md

-A System F-based programming language with automatic type inference, strong module support, strong integration with C++.
-It compiles to C++.
+A modern general purpose programming with strong integration with C++.

-It supports algebraic data types (aka variant), record types (structs), tuples, polymorphic types and functions.

-It has an integrated build system with incremental builds.
+# Language features

+Bapel has several features:

+* Rust like syntax.
+* Type inferencer and type checking.
+* Easy integration with C++ code and libraries (FFI).
+* Mix Bapel and C++ code in the same module.
+* Traits / Inherent methods
+* Parametric polymorphism and parametric types.
+* Modules
+* Builds with Bazel
+* Self-bootstrapping (not yet 100%)
+* etc

 # Build & Test